Timeless Beauty of the Balkans

 Hotel President, Sarajevo (4-star)

 In the company of an expert local guide, take a half-day walking tour of Sarajevo - a city in which, over a period spanning four hundred years, mosques, synagogues, orthodox and Roman Catholic churches have been built side by side.
 We will visit Bašcaršija, one of the best maintained old bazaars with diverse stores and restaurants, and Principe Bridge, site of the 1914 assassination of Archduke Ferdinand, which led directly to the First World War.
-This afternoon join a tour to the War Tunnel - a lifeline to the citizens of Sarajevo during the 1990s conflict.
+Please note: 2020 departures also include an afternoon tour to the War Tunnel - a lifeline to the citizens of Sarajevo during the 1990s conflict.

 Sarajevo - Mostar